undel-gh/HA-Laundry-Monitor/docs/en/SPECIFICATION.md

     + minimum cycle age
     -> final_spin

-hybrid path:
+normal hybrid path:
     reduced but still meaningful vibration evidence
     + fresh sustained electrical spin candidate
     + activity-recency gate
+    + heating context is known
+    + no active heating
-    + minimum cycle age
+    + heating-aware minimum cycle age
     -> final_spin

+fast non-heated hybrid path:
+    full vibration evidence
+    + fresh sustained electrical spin candidate
+    + activity-recency gate
+    + heating context = not_seen
+    + no active heating
+    -> final_spin before the normal minimum cycle age
 ```

 The current defaults require three vibration events for the vibration-only path.
-The experimental hybrid path is disabled by default; when enabled, its default vibration requirement is two events and must remain lower than the configured vibration-only requirement.
+The experimental hybrid path is disabled by default; when enabled, its normal reduced-evidence requirement is two events and must remain lower than the configured vibration-only requirement.
+The fast non-heated path does not use the reduced requirement.

 Electrical spin evidence is based on time-weighted rolling medians over piecewise-constant source observations.
 Candidate evaluation also requires minimum observed coverage.
 A single power or current spike is insufficient.